selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now (check this everyday)
-### Getting Results
-I'm on the "getting results"/experiment phase of the project.
-I could practically skip for joy right now.

-- [ ] Run the experiment and get findings
-    - Call InternLM XComposer-2d5-7B (recommended for complex visual tasks)
-- [ ] Add findings to:
-    - [ ] Slides
+- [ ] Test triangle map task 2.0 on Gemini-2.5 Flash
-    - [ ] A4 sheet of paper (for the poster 💀💀💀)

-#### For Eunice
-- [ ] Write some slides (practice for the symposium of sorts to get a better sense of what I've done since meeting Eunice, which is helpful)
+    - [ ] Write the script to test with 12 images

-### More to do before the symposium
-- [ ] Take care of the oral slideshow presentation
-    - [ ] Create the first fullest draft you can make
-    - [ ] Practice presenting it and talking freely about your work
+        - [ ] One setup
-    - [ ] Iterate slideshow based on practice
+        - [ ] Second setup
-    - [ ] Rehearse by yourself at the venue
+        - [ ] Automate
-    - [ ] Rehearse in front of others at the venue
+    - [ ] (do this first) Write the script to test with 3 images
+        - If we're not including the "not shown in image" choice, this should naturally correspond to a smaller number of data pairs.
+Each object would only be paired with 3 renders, giving us 18 pairs across each setup, which gives us 54 pairs/data points in total.
-    - [ ] Have fun!
+        - [ ] One setup

-Also:
-- [ ] Get the QR landing page (beacons.ai/selinajcheng) ready by adding the:
+        - [ ] Second setup
-    - [ ] Link to slideshow presentation
+        - [ ] Third setup
-    - [ ] Link to Github
+        - [ ] Automate
 - [ ] Read "From Map Reading to Geometric Intuitions" by Dillon and Spelke 2018 in full

 ### *Backburner*